mnieber/skandha/README.md

 If you want to render the facets with React then we need to let React know when data changes.
 The [skandha-mobx](http://github.com/mnieber/skandha-mobx) library was created for this purpose.
-It turns each `@data` member into a Mobx property that is either observable or computed.
-By decorating your render function with `observer` you will get a re-render for any changes (in observable facet members) in the container:
+It turns each `@data` member into a Mobx property that is either observable or computed:

 ```
+registerCtr({
+  ctr: ctr,
-class TodosCtr {
+  details: {
-  // ...
+    name: 'TodosCtr',

-  constructor() {
+    members: {
-    registerFacets(this);
-    this._setCallbacks();
-    this._applyPolicies();

-    // Turn all facets in the container into observable objects.
-    // Members annotated with @data will become either @observable or @computed.
-    makeCtrObservable(this);
+      inputs: ctr.inputs,
+      selection: ctr.selection,
+      highlight: ctr.highlight,
+      filtering: ctr.filtering,
+      outputs: ctr.outputs,
     }
+  },
+});
 ```

+This means that by decorating your render function with `observer` you will get a re-render for any changes (in observable facet members) in the container.

 ## Conclusion